derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-08/06/2026 18:24:14 : 3 Database Admins walked into a NoSQL bar.
+09/06/2026 18:02:46 : 3 Database Admins walked into a NoSQL bar.
 A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-Speed dating is useless.
-5 minutes is not enough to properly explain the benefits of the Unix philosophy.
+What do you mean 911 is only for emergencies?
+I've got a merge conflict.
 <!-- replace-with-joke ends -->